 Our operations cannot proceed in isolation and we must respect and create mutual value for others who live in and around the forest landscape, especially in our concessions in the Republic of Congo.
 Trees and groves sacred to semi-nomadic groups and indigenous peoples living in the forests are protected by our staff, while the “BisonaBiso” (“Between Us”) community radio station and our TV station Canal Pokola support our outreach in keeping the local communities informed about our activities, as well as providing social and health information.

 With the growth of our business, the once remote town of Pokola now has a population of 15,000, with 900 employed directly by Olam through our subsidiary Congolaise Industrielle des Bois.
 We have also provided housing, schools, clinics and a 40-bed hospital, sports facilities and a library cum cultural centre – tangible development benefits for the surrounding community.
-In 2015, the clinics undertook almost 21,000 consultations focusing on malaria, HIV, pregnancy, surgery, dental and eye care and more.
+In 2016, the clinics undertook around 26,000 consultations focusing on malaria, HIV, pregnancy, surgery, dental and eye care and more.

 We are committed to tackling climate change and target to achieve a 10% reduction per tonne of product in greenhouse gas (GHG) intensity by 2020 in our operations including CIB processing operations.
 We have commissioned a Cogeneration power plant in Pokola which runs on wood waste generated in our sawmill.
 This plant generates 4 MW electricity which is supplied free of cost to our employees.
 The plant helps us save about 2.5 million litres of fossil fuel consumption and reduce our carbon footprint.